Peud001/Currency-Converter-App/README.md

 # Currency-Converter-App
 This currency converter application was built using HTML, CSS, and JavaScript, and utilizes the fetch API to retrieve currency data for 50 countries from an exchange rate API.
+The user interface allows users to select the currencies they want to convert and enter the amount they wish to convert.
+Once the user clicks on the calculate button, JavaScript dynamically retrieves the exchange rate for the selected currencies and displays the calculated value.
+The project demonstrates proficiency in working with web APIs and processing data in JavaScript.
+It also showcases the ability to implement client-side functionality using HTML and CSS to create a responsive and user-friendly interface.
+The code is well-organized and easy to understand, making it a great learning resource for others looking to build similar applications.